 There is no restriction on the topics that may be proposed for presentation at the Forum—although these must be rooted in the common denominator of (public) international law (which will be broadly defined for this exercise).
 No application, however, must involve or relate to work that has already been published, or that has already been accepted for publication: the idea of the Forum is to test and cultivate new lines of research inquiry and investigation, where successful applicants are given the opportunity to present their work before an intimate and specialized audience.

-Importantly, applicants must be made aware that if they are selected for the Forum, they will be responsible for their own travel to and from the City of Nottingham, airport transfers, as well as accommodation in the city for at least four nights in May 2017.
+Importantly, applicants must be made aware that if they are selected for the Forum, they will be responsible for their own travel to and from Melbourne, airport transfers, as well as accommodation in the city for at least four nights in May 2018 (as a welcome reception may be planned for the evening before the Forum starts, i.e. May 27, 2018).
 As is usual practice, the convenors shall endeavour to secure preferential rates at a local hotel which will be designated as the venue for all selected junior faculty and, in terms of budget planning, applicants are advised that accommodation costs for these four nights shall be in the region of USD400.00 Finances should be sought from the applicant’s own faculty or institution, or from independent sources; the convenors will be more than happy to supply letters of support in this regard and the timetable allows sufficient time for such financial support to be sought.
 Please also make appropriate enquires for any visa applications and other paperwork, travel insurance etc., that will need to be made.

 In exceptional circumstances of financial need, awards of no more than US$1,000.00 will be made by the Forum to applicants who set out in clear terms, and provide supporting evidence for, their need and do so in the cover letter that accompanies their applications (as set out in Procedure).